-However, we must remain focused as the window of opportunity it still open.
-It is possible to achieve our target and make our businesses more resilient to future crises in the process.
-If the current crisis has given us anything, it is an opportunity to reassess our ways of working and proof that collective action in the face of unprecedented challenge is possible.
+We must remain focused while the window of opportunity to achieve net-zero it still open.
+It is possible to achieve our target and make our businesses more resilient.
+The Covid-19 pandemic provided an opportunity to reassess our ways of working and gave proof that collective action in the face of unprecedented challenge is possible.

-But what does Net Zero really mean for an organisation and what does a robust and successful strategy for reaching Net Zero look like?
+Last year, a huge number of net-zero targets were announced as part of the UN’s Race to Zero campaign.
+However, what does net-zero really mean for an organisation and what does a robust and successful strategy for reaching net-zero look like?

-Having said this, climate experts have been working with terms like “net zero” and “carbon neutrality” for some time and there is some consensus.
-Put simply, Net Zero is a state where we add no incremental greenhouse gases to the atmosphere.
+Put simply, net-zero is a state where we add no incremental greenhouse gases to the atmosphere.
 This means emissions output is balanced with removal (or sequestration) of carbon from the atmosphere via carbon sinks (e.g forests, mangroves, carbon capture and storage, etc).

-It must also have a credible strategy for offsetting emissions.
+- It must also have a credible strategy for offsetting.
 Make sure all projects are certified by internationally recognised standards and that you are using a reputable and experienced supplier.
 The projects you choose should also do more than benefit your organisation from a carbon perspective, but have a positive social and environmental impact on the communities in which they operate.

-Earlier this year, EcoAct launched its A to Zero programme.
-This modular programme has been designed to support organisations in navigating the challenges of Net Zero.
-It sets out a robust pathway for corporate climate action that will help a company to activate the transformational change required for Net Zero and beyond, support the Sustainable Development Goals (SDGs) and to build a more resilient future.
+EcoAct’s A to Zero programme is a modular programme has been designed to support organisations in navigating the challenges of net-zero.
+It sets out a robust pathway for corporate climate action that will help a company to activate the transformational change required for net-zero and beyond, support the Sustainable Development Goals (SDGs) and to build a more resilient future.